OpenGene/CfdnaPattern/README.md

 ***warning: this tool doesn't work for trimmed fastq***

 ## prediction output
-For each file in the command line, this tool will output a line `<prediction>: <filename>`, like
+For each file given in the command line, this tool will output a line `<prediction>: <filename>`, like
 ```
 cfdna: /fq/160220_NS500713_0040_AHVNG2BGXX/20160220-cfdna-001_S1_R1_001.fastq.gz
 cfdna: /fq/160220_NS500713_0040_AHVNG2BGXX/20160220-cfdna-001_S1_R2_001.fastq.gz
 not-cfdna: /fq/160220_NS500713_0040_AHVNG2BGXX/20160220-gdna-002_S2_R1_001.fastq.gz
 not-cfdna: /fq/160220_NS500713_0040_AHVNG2BGXX/20160220-gdna-002_S2_R2_001.fastq.gz
 ```
-Add `-q` to enable quite mode, in which it will only output:
+Add `-q` or `--quite` to enable quite output mode, in which it will only output:
 * a file with name of `cfdna`, but prediction is `not-cfdna`
 * a file without name of `cfdna`, but prediction is `cfdna`